tnicolaysen-aqua/tethys/docs/tutorials/thredds/plot_at_location.rst

 In the next step you will create a new controller that will query the dataset at the given location using the NCSS service and then build a plotly plot with the results.

 1. The Plotly View gizmo requires the `plotly` Python package.
-We'll also need `geojson` to handle the geometry data.
-Install `plotly` as follows running the following command in the terminal:
+We'll also need `geojson` to handle the geometry data and `simplejson` for error detection.
+Install the packages by running the following commands in the terminal:

 .. code-block::

     # with conda
     conda install plotly
     conda install geojson
+    conda install simplejson

     # with pip
     pip install plotly
     pip install geojson
+    pip install simplejson

-2. The app now depends on `plotly` and `geojson`, so add them to the `install.yml` file:
+2. The app now depends on `plotly`, `geojson`, and `simplejson` so add them to the `install.yml` file:

 .. code-block:: yaml

-    dependencies:
+    packages:
       ...
       - plotly
       - geojson
+      - simplejson

 3. Create New Plot Controller
 =============================